freifunk/icvpn-scripts/README.md

 Find Free Resources (`findfree`)
 --------------------------------
-`findfree` searches for free transfer ip and ip subnet allocations in the predefined network segments.
+`findfree` searches for free asn, transfer ip combinations and ip subnet allocations in the predefined network segments.

 **Note** that it is crucial to have an up to date [icvpn-meta repository] to